AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/MixedConstructs/If_ElsAbs/tc.rst

-**Exercise an If/Elsif construct with complex decisions/computations and the use of 'abs' in Elsif part**
+**Exercise an IF/ELSIF construct with complex decisions and Abs computations**

-Exercise an If/Elsif construct involving complex decisions with computations and the use of an 'abs' operator in the Elsif part.